h2oai/residuals-vis/residuals/vis/tasks.md

 DONE + translate x-axis line vertically to be at 0 on y-axis DONE + style y-axis label like scatterplots on residuals vis

++ scope boxplot selections so that we can plot multiple boxplots on one page
 + improve tooltips for independent variables
 + abstract color palettes into config from scatterplot.js and d3ExplodingBoxplot.js